jenkinsci/jqs-monitoring-plugin/README.md

-This plugin show information about jobs, slaves and the queue in Jenkins.
+This plugin show information about jobs, agents and the queue in Jenkins.

 ![Just the main plugin view](docu/main.png)